SimoneMarconi/Sessionizer/README.md

-##Sessionizer

-This is a quick bash script to open a new Tmux session using Neovim in one window# Tmux + Neovim Quick Setup Script
+# Tmux + Neovim Quick Setup Script

 This Bash script automates the process of opening a new Tmux session with Neovim running in one window.
 It's a handy tool for developers who frequently use Tmux and Neovim together for their workflow.